 |Key Skills||Human relations, spiritual assessment, counseling, leadership, and communication skills|

 Sources: Association of Professional Chaplains, PayScale.com

 Step 1: Acquire an Undergraduate Degree

 Aspiring hospital chaplains will need to complete a bachelor's degree as the first step toward completing graduate school and preparing for a career in this field.
-Bachelor's degrees in religious studies or biblical studies provide good foundational studies for aspiring hospital chaplains.
-These areas of study focus on critical thinking, biblical worldviews, history of the church, and inductive bible studies.
+Bachelor's degrees in religious studies or biblical studies provide a good foundation for aspiring hospital chaplains.
+These areas of study focus on critical thinking, biblical worldviews, history of the church and inductive bible studies.